Joaolucasgatinho/Perles_UI_1/README.md

-# 평양 (Pyongyang) 2407 Android ROM
+# 평양 Perles UI 1

 ![Pyongyang](https://github.com/hackerhouse-opensource/pyongyang_2407/raw/master/screenshot.png)

-평양 2407 is an aftermarket Android ROM used in North Korea compatible with Chinese hardware. 평양 2407 or Pyongyang 2407 can be booted on similar Chinese hardware available in countries such as India, China, Egypt & USA. 평양 2407 provides limited outside connectivity and only a handful of applications, it is a modified Android operating system that conducts surveillance and tracking on the user.
+Perles UI 1 is an aftermarket Android ROM used with hardware. Жемчуг or Perles can be booted on similar hardware available in countries such as India, Egypt & USA.
+Perles provides limited outside connectivity and only a handful of applications, it is a modified Android operating system that conducts surveillance and tracking on the user.

-This repository contains instructions on how to boot and load Pyongyang 2407 ROM from "Pyongyang 2407 Cellphone disk image" onto a device.
+This repository contains instructions on how to boot and load Perles 1 ROM from "Perles Cellphone disk image" onto a device.
 All needed tools are included in [pyongyang_2407.tgz](https://github.com/hackerhouse-opensource/pyongyang_2407/releases/download/1.3/pyongyang_2407.tgz) and future updates to safe reverse engineered efforts can be downloaded from [releases](https://github.com/hackerhouse-opensource/pyongyang_2407/releases/tag/1.3)

 You need a WBW5511_MAINBOARD_P2 hardware device for this ROM to work.
 These are